them-es/i-toolbar/readme.txt

 = More =

-If you like this plugin and regularly use Emojis in your posts you may find our [Emoji Toolbar](https://wordpress.org/plugins/emoji-toolbar/ "WordPress Plugin") plugin useful.
+If you like this plugin and regularly use Emojis in your posts you may find our [😀 Emoji Toolbar](https://wordpress.org/plugins/emoji-toolbar/ "WordPress Plugin") plugin useful.

 = Contribution? =